-Many of us have been consumed by news, analysis and updates on COVID-19, both within South Africa and outside of it.
-It’s understandable – information is power, but it can also be overwhelming and cause more harm than good.
+Many of us have been consumed by news, analysis and updates on Covid-19, both within SA and outside of it.
+It’s understandable because information is power, but it can also be overwhelming and cause more harm than good.

-Dr. Wides suggests following a limited amount of news sources (locally I’ve chosen TimesLIVE and internationally, the New York Times and UK Guardian), so you can filter the amount of information you receive.
+Wides suggests following a limited amount of news sources so you can filter the amount of information you receive.

-Set aside an amount of time each day (could be 30 minutes, could be an hour) for catching up on the latest developments, numbers and regulations, and stick to it strictly.
-Don’t spend all hours of the day wrapped up in COVID-19 coverage – this will only negatively impact your mental health.
+Set aside an amount of time each day (it could be 30 minutes or an hour) for catching up on the latest developments, numbers and regulations, and stick to it strictly.
+Don’t spend all hours of the day wrapped up in Covid-19 coverage — this will only negatively impact your mental health.

 Limiting social media usage is also recommended, because other people’s anxiety will make you anxious, and the constant barrage of information will consume and overwhelm you.
 “Know what’s happening but don’t absorb it or live in it.
-Otherwise you’re gonna get very, very down,” says Dr. Wides.
+Otherwise you’re gonna get very, very down,” Wides says.

 - Be kind to yourself — and others

-And if you’re sharing space with someone/ people during the lockdown, expect some conflict, understand that it’s a difficult time for everyone and then let things go.
-“Be mindful of the fact that you’re sharing this space and that you’re in this together,” says Dr. Wides.
+And if you’re sharing space with someone/people during the lockdown, expect some conflict, understand that it’s a difficult time for everyone and then let things go.
+“Be mindful of the fact that you’re sharing this space and that you’re in this together,” Wides says..